 During the procedure, surgeons use small, tube-like instruments that they pass through three small incisions.
 They will insert a small camera through an incision in the belly button and the other instruments through incisions in the lower abdomen.

-Then, your daughter’s surgeon will fill the abdomen with safe, carbon dioxide air to create a space for them to work.
+The surgeon then fills the abdomen with safe, carbon dioxide air to create a space for them to work.
 They use the instruments to carefully remove the cyst through one of the incisions.
 Once they confirm all the excess tissue has been removed, they release the air from the abdomen.

-The incisions are small enough that most can be closed with glue, avoiding the need to use stitches.
-You will be allowed to be with your daughter as she wakes up in the recovery room.
-After doctors have made a final examination, you will be able to take your child home, usually that same day.
+The incisions are small enough that most can be closed with glue, avoiding the need for stitches.
+Your family will be allowed to be with you or your child when the patient wakes up in the recovery room.
+After doctors have made a final examination, the patient will usually be able to go home that same day.

 What to expect after a laparoscopic cystectomy

-Your daughter may experience some abdominal discomfort after the surgery, but any pain she may have felt prior to surgery from the cyst should be gone.
+You or your child may experience some abdominal discomfort after the surgery, but any pain felt prior to surgery from the cyst should be gone.
 Many patients in this situation feel better immediately upon waking.
 We remove as much of the air used in the surgery as possible, but some might remain and cause temporary discomfort, which patients may feel as shoulder pain.

-Once your daughter shows she can take in liquids and the pain is minimal, we will allow her to go home.
+Once your child shows they can take in liquids and the pain is minimal, we will allow them to go home.
 We prescribe pain medication for a short time afterwards but most pain is usually gone within one week.
-Generally, we schedule a postoperative appointment 1 to 2 weeks after the surgery to check on how your daughter is recovering.
+Generally, we schedule a postoperative appointment 1 to 2 weeks after the surgery to check on how you or your child is recovering.

 Please call the ParentSmart Healthline at 1-855-KID-INFO (543-4636) if you have any questions or concerns afterwards.
 Pediatric nurses are available to answer your questions 24 hours a day, 7 days a week.